jgsqware/resume/README.md

 - Develop needed tooling to help the customer experience and the team to be more productive
 - Run production kubernetes clusters on AWS for big enterprises
 - Envolve in the security process, with CIS Compliance, PenTesting, Hardening
+- Providing production infrastructure grade on AWS and Azure with terraform, including IAM management, auto-scaling Compute, and networking
+- Managing the CIS Compliancy as much as it could though GitOps and Infrastructure as code

 > **Technical Environment**: Gitlab, Gitlab-CI, Java, Go, Ansible, Go, Kubernetes, React, All cloud provider, On-Prem installations, AWS Lambda, EC2, Cloudformation, Terraform